xrayfortytwo/templategeneration/README.md

 Nonterminal rules are those who include nonterminals except kleene rules.
 However, kleene rules are rules who contain tokens with a kleene star "*" applied, thus a list is needed to fill the template.
 Morphen rules are nonterminal rules without a defining rule.
-Finally there are some lexer rules who specify tokens in a antrl4 grammar.
+Finally there are some lexer rules who specify tokens in an antrl4 grammar.

 By extracting these rules it is possible to create a template for the language defined by the grammar.
 The meta-template, to create the output-template, consists of small templates for the different kinds of Tokens